PurpleMK8DX/Yoshi-sGCTP/README.md

 Credits:
 - Treeki for [Kamek](https://github.com/Treeki/Kamek/tree/master).
 The engine has been ever so slightly modified to create a new output format which combines the usual 4 binaries.

+# Yosh's Track Pack DX

+Hello, I am very stupid.
+I do not really use GitHub, but here is the source code for YTPDX v3.

+Thank you to Optllizer for the OptPack source code.
+I would also like to thank the Retro Rewind & Insane Kart Wii team for the source codes to those mods as well.
+Most features are not from those mods, but I did look at the source codes for reference on how Pulsar works.